tencentyun/intlcloud-documents/yehe_doc/教育服务/互动白板/客户端 API/Web/TEduBoardCallback_intl_en.md

 | fileId | String | ID of the added file |

 #### Description
-This callback is triggered only after the file is loaded successfully.
+This callback is triggered only after the file is loaded successfully

 ### TEB_DELETEFILE